volodymir-tymtsias/plerdy-task/README.md

-# Test task Dashboard page
+# Test task Plerdy page
 This dashboard page was created as a test task

 The following technologies were used during creation: